Google’s Featured Snippets or ‘Position 0’ as some call it have become increasingly prominent in search engine result pages (SERPs).

 In such events, it makes sense to include a summary or TL;DR version of your answers right at the top of the post.

 This will make it easier for Google to show your answer in the SERPs as a featured snippet.

 Featured snippets will continue their dominance in Google SERPs in the coming months.
 As such, learning a few techniques to get your content up there is worth the time and effort.

 While there’s no sure shot method to get your content ranked in featured snippets, following the techniques outlined here can definitely increase your chances.

 To get started with optimizing your content for featured snippet, perform an audit using SEMrush to see if your site has any featured snippet placements already.

-If you don’t have an SEMrush account, you can sign up for a free 14-day trial here.
+If you don’t have an SEMrush account, you can sign up for a free 1-month trial here.